 Welcome to Nursery!

 A warm and engaging environment where children learn and grow.

-In our Nursery, we believe passionately in providing high quality education and care in a safe, secure and healthy environment.
+In our Nursery, we believe passionately in providing high quality education in a safe, secure and healthy environment.
 Our children thrive through stimulating, challenging and creative play opportunities that build their self-esteem and foster independence.
-We value a child centred approach that promotes positive attitudes to learning and believe that every child deserves the very best start in life.
+We value a child centered approach that promotes positive attitudes to learning and believe that every child deserves the very best start in life.
 We have an experienced and highly skilled team who are dedicated to ensuring your child has the best possible start to their learning journey at Ringmer.
 Our children settle quickly, build strong relationships with their 'key adults' and show high levels of engagement and independence.
 We cater for each unique child by working closely with our families and using the child's interests as the vehicle for learning.
 Learning is playful, stimulating and memorable!